 Coronavirus Information and Resources

-As information on the outbreak of Coronavirus (COVID-19) evolves seemingly by the minute, we encourage you to stay informed via the following resources.
+While information on the Coronavirus (COVID-19) pandemic continues to evolve, we encourage you to stay informed via the following resources.

-The Small Business Owner’s Guide to understanding the CARES Act can be found here.
+The Small Business Owner’s Guide to understanding the CARES Act can be found in the following PDF.

 Who can work?
 Get the list of industries allowed to work during the shutdown as determined by Governor Wolf as of 5:45 p.m.
 March 21, 2020: